-When talking through website requirements with clients, we often find there?s a certain stigma around WordPress.
-Many businesses believe that WordPress is only suitable for the most basic of basic sites, and that if they?re wanting something ?special?, WordPress is the not the right option.
-While there are a number of things which will determine whether we would recommend WordPress over a different CMS, we thought we?d share some of the cool things you can achieve with WordPress ? and why you shouldn’t be put off building your website with this CMS.
+When talking through website requirements with clients, we often find there’s a certain stigma around WordPress.
+Many businesses believe that WordPress is only suitable for the most basic of basic sites and that if they’re wanting something special, WordPress is not the right option.
+While there are a number of things that will determine whether we would recommend WordPress over a different CMS, we thought we’d share some of the cool things you can achieve with WordPress ? and why you shouldn’t be put off building your website with this CMS.

 Ultimately, you can go as far as you want with WordPress.
 It is far more than just a CMS (although it is quite an easy CMS to use which can be great if you have a number of non-tech team members updating content and images regularly on the site).